 - Mix up the fajita seasoning in a small bowl and add this to the slow cooker with the tomato puree.
 Give everything a good stir.

 - Cook on low for 6-8 hours.
-Stir in 3 tbsp of thickening granules at the end of cooking or alternatively spoon the chicken fajita mix into a saucepan and add a cornflour paste.
+Stir in 3 tablespoon of thickening granules at the end of cooking or alternatively spoon the chicken fajita mix into a saucepan and add a cornflour paste.
 Bring to the boil on the hob and allow to thicken.
-I suggest using 2 tbsp of cornflour with just enough water to make a paste.
+I suggest using 2 tablespoon of cornflour with just enough water to make a paste.

 I'm linking this recipe up to #CookBlogShare which this week is hosted by Apply to Face blog.